Strapped into chairs and electrocuted: How LGBT Chinese are forced into 'conversion therapy'

 The helmet he was wearing was wired to a machine; when the machine was turned on, a weird feeling of numbness washed across his scalp.
 The doctor turned a dial and that feeling was replaced by pain, as if he was being pinched all over, or stabbed by needles.

 After a few minutes, his body began trembling.
-It was not until afterward he realized he had been electrocuted.
+It was not until afterward he realized he had been shocked.

 Liu, a pseudonym, is one of more than a dozen Chinese LGBT people who spoke to Human Rights Watch (HRW) for a new report into so-called "conversion therapy" -- procedures intended to alter their sexuality that are often abusive and based on shoddy science.